benhoyt/symplate/README.md

     def homepage():
         return renderer.render('blog', entries, title="Ben's Blog")

-You can customize the Renderer to specify a different output directory, or to turn on checking of template file mtimes for debugging.
+You can [customize your Renderer](#customizing-renderer) to specify a different output directory, or to turn on checking of template file mtimes for debugging.
 For example:

     renderer = symplate.Renderer(template_dir, output_dir='out',
                                  check_mtime=settings.DEBUG)